dontcallmedom/node-3dexplorer/README.md

 ##  Under the hood

-The movements of the second device are captured using W3C DeviceOrientation Events, sent to a proxy server built using node.js, and then dispatched to the first device via Server-Sent events.
+The movements of the second device are captured using W3C DeviceOrientation Events, sent to a server built using node.js that acts as a relay,  dispatching them to the first device via Server-Sent events.

 The HTML5 3D logo is built using HTML5’s canvas element.